javascript-tutorial/en.javascript.info/1-js/2-first-steps/12-ifelse/article.md

 */!*
 ```

-Depending on the condition `company == 'Netscape'`, either the first or the second part after `"?"` gets evaluated and shows the alert.
+Depending on the condition `company == 'Netscape'`, either the first or the second part after `"?"` gets executed and shows the alert.

 We don't assign a result to a variable here, the `alert` doesn't return anything anyway.